Want to know how to annoy kids of all ages?

 If we’re talking about my front lawn, I prefer green.

 But say this to a class of elementary school students and watch many of them lose their minds.
-They will argue, complain, whine, plead and insist that I choose one.
+They will argue, complain, whine, plead, and insist I choose one.

-A student once wrote an essay on why I should have a favorite color.
+A student once wrote a three-page essay on why I should have a favorite color.